 Workers that have a serious medical condition that is affected or caused by tobacco smoke may be protected under the Americans With Disabilities Act (ADA).
 The ADA prohibits employers, with at least 15 employees, from discriminating against workers with physical or mental disabilities.
 Under the Act, an employee may be able to assert a successful claim if established that they have a physical impairment that substantially limits one or more major life activity.
 In a circumstance involving tobacco smoke, the worker must show that smoking in the workplace has severely limited the major life activity of breathing.

 A worker defined as disabled under the ADA can request the employer provide a reasonable accommodation.
 In a circumstance involving tobacco smoke, the worker may request a smoke-free workplace.
 If the employer can establish that prohibiting smoking will cause an "undue hardship," the employer may not have to accommodate the nonsmoker.

-Protection of Smokers in the Workplace
+Smoker Protection Laws in the Workplace

 Because the law does not protect the right to smoke in the workplace, an employer may ban workplace smoking.
 However, many state laws do protect smokers from discrimination in the workplace.
 In some states, laws prohibit employers from banning employees from smoking outside of the workplace.
 For instance, in Nevada, an employer may not restrict an applicant or an employee from smoking tobacco during nonworking hours as a condition of employment.
 Other states bar employers from conditioning employment on whether a worker or an applicant smokes.
 In North Dakota, an employer may not discriminate, refuse to hire, or discharge a worker because the worker smokes during nonworking hours, unless it conflicts with the interests of the business.